 For a more complete list of trauma trainings and conferences attended, please click here.

-Her interest in a trauma-informed approach to equine-assisted work led her to train with Deborah Marshall, MA, at Generation Farms in Nanaimo, BC.
+Her interest in a trauma-informed approach to equine-assisted work led her to train with Deborah Marshall at Generation Farms in Nanaimo, BC.
 Deborah’s approach, Integrative Equine-Facilitated Wellness, draws from the neuroscience of trauma and mindfulness, and incorporates principles and perspectives drawn from Dr. Peter Levine, Dr. Robert Scaer, Dr. Pat Ogden, Dr. Daniel Siegel, Dr. Eugene Gendlin, Dr. Jon Kabat-Zinn, Babette Rothschild, as well as the ecopsychology work of Jon Young, Richard Louv, Michael Cohen and others.
-It also incorporates elements from Linda Kohanov’s Eponaquest Approach, natural horsemanship and liberty work.
+It also incorporates elements from Linda Kohanov’s Eponaquest Approach, relational horsemanship and liberty work.